-This respectful workplace online training will cover current topics such as #metoo and welcoming diversity beyond legal compliance training by focusing on training bystanders to become allies.
+This online training will cover topics such as #metoo and welcoming diversity beyond legal compliance training by focusing on training bystanders to become allies.
 Help create a zero-tolerance workplace.

 Schedule | This program meets from 8:30 a.m. - 4:00 p.m. |